VETERINARY MEDICINE: SMALL ANIMAL ADVANCED ANESTHESIA PART ONE

 ...I enjoyed all of the course, it got me thinking and doing additional research, I have implemented a few new things into practice and have started doing the dental nerve blocks too

-...That it took subjects I deal with on a daily basis and either improved my knowlege on them, expanded my knowlege on them, or offered me a completely different perspective or outlook on them.
+...That it took subjects I deal with on a daily basis and either improved my knowledge on them, expanded my knowledge on them, or offered me a completely different perspective or outlook on them.
 It was a great and challenging course.
-My teacher Mary Ellen was also wonderful.
-She graded everything immediately and provided great articles to expand on or support everything she wanted us to take from her assignments.
 Very glad I took this course.
 Thank you.
 I learned a lot.

 ...I think the critical thinking and case studies were a huge help in putting what I had learned into context, and really made me think about the influence of medications not only on the patient but with each other.
 I am looking for a more varied approach to anesthesia, and I feel more confident in other drug choices than i would have been.